 When he was in the first grade, Drew's teacher gathered the class together to watch the Apollo 7 rocket launch on TV.
 She explained to the children that they were watching history and would always remember that moment.

-When the time came for Drew to decide what he wanted to do after high school, he decided that he either wanted to fly planes or design them.
+When the time came for Drew to decide what he wanted to do after high school, he determined that he either wanted to fly planes or design them.
 His father told him that he could do both.
-At 17, Drew enrolled at the Air Force Academy where he majored in astronautical engineering and physics.
+At 17, Drew enrolled at the Air Force Academy, where he majored in astronautical engineering and physics.

 In 2000, NASA selected Drew to become a mission specialist.